scherma/antfarm/README.md

 Please find it at https://infosecspeakeasy.org/t/howto-build-a-cuckoo-sandbox/27/1

-SwiftOnSecurity's Decent Security advice for updating Windows and Sysmon config were also invaluable
+SwiftOnSecurity's Decent Security advice for updating Windows and Sysmon config were also pretty handy.

-Far too many web guides and IRC channels to list individually
+Far too many web guides and IRC channels to list individually.

+And last but definitely not least my boss, who knows a thing or two about malware.

 ## INSTALLATION